hombreperro45/docs/docs/compilation/windows.md

 ## RetroArch Compilation
 ### Building RetroArch

+The first step is to obtain RetroArch's source tree.
-Clone RetroArch's repository from [GitHub](https://github.com/libretro/RetroArch)
+You can clone the repository directly from [GitHub](https://github.com/libretro/RetroArch)

     git clone https://github.com/libretro/RetroArch.git retroarch

+For Windows builds you are going to need to fetch submodules too.

     cd retroarch
+    git submodule update --init

-For subsequent builds you only need to pull the changes from the repo
+For subsequent builds you will need to pull the changes from the repo

     cd retroarch
     git pull

-This will create a local copy of the RetroArch's source tree into `%MSYS2%/home/%USERNAME%/.` To update your local copy from the repository run git pull
+    git submodule update

-To compile RetroArch run:
+To compile RetroArch run the following commands inside RetroArch's source tree:

     ./configure
     make clean